Demon000/ledcolor/README.md

-This project allows animating leds based on your choice of colors and timing, on the morse representation of words and on the volume of the sound currently playing.
+This project allows animating leds based on your choice of colors and timing, or the volume of the sound currently playing.

 # Dependencies